-LGBT Connect is a division of WorkplaceDiversity.com, this website also provides a job bank for LGBTQ job seekers
+LGBT Connect is a division of WorkplaceDiversity.com and provides a job bank for LGBTQ job seekers.

 National Center for Transgender Equality NCTE accepts rolling applications for Fall, Spring and Summer internships for undergraduate, graduate, and law students.
 Applicants may apply to intern with NCTE’s policy, communications, or development departments for a general internship which will combine all three areas of work, or for a legal internship.

 True Colors Mentoring Programs True Colors is a state-wide non-profit organization that works with other social service agencies, schools, organizations, and within communities to ensure that the needs of sexual and gender minority youth are both recognized and competently met.
 The One on One and Group Mentoring Programs match LGBTQ and ally adults with LGBTQ youth.